KushAgrawal1404/React-assignment-2/README.md

 # This will start the app locally.
 Open the URL shown in your terminal (usually http://localhost:5173) to view the app in your browser.

 # GitHub Link: https://github.com/KushAgrawal1404/React-assignment-2
+Note: Check directory before 1st step.
+(Make sure you are on vite-project).